-If you don’t know much about quinoa then you’ll be pleased to learn that it one of the most nutritious superfoods on the planet, offering a full spectrum of amino acids, plus fiber, nutrients, and omega 3 fatty acids.
-They are just some of the great reasons as to why you should be eating this glorious little seed as much as you can, and one way to do that is through these delicious healthy quinoa breakfast recipes.
+If you don’t know much about quinoa then you’ll be pleased to learn that it is in fact one of the most nutritious superfoods on the planet; offering a full spectrum of amino acids, plus fiber, nutrients, and omega 3 fatty acids.
+These are just some of the great reasons as to why you should be eating this glorious little seed as much as you possibly can, and one way to do that is through these delicious healthy quinoa breakfast recipes.

-Since becoming a plant based eater, it means I have had to really think about food in a different light.
-For instance, I can’t just throw together what was my usual meat and 2 veg anymore.
-I have to think about what I am doing and make sure I am giving my body everything it needs through proper food combining, and the understanding of plant based macronutrients.
+Since becoming a plant based eater it means I have had to really think about food in a different light.
+For instance, I can’t just throw together what was my usual meat and 2 veg anymore; I have to think about what I am doing and make sure I am giving my body everything it needs through proper food combining, and the understanding of plant macronutrients.

 What’s so Great about Quinoa?

 Quinoa is a perfect plant based food offering ALL 9 essential amino acids in sufficient amounts to be useful in the body.
-Amino acids are the building blocks of protein which is vital in keeping muscle mass high, and also for the synthesis of hormones and neurotransmitters.
+Amino acids are the building blocks of protein, which is a macronutrient vital to keeping muscle mass high and in helping the synthesis of hormones and neurotransmitters.

-Amino acids are categorised into 3 groups: non essential (meaning the body can produce its own), conditionally essential (meaning the body can produce its own unless specific circumstances stop the production, such as certain illnesses or stress), and essential (meaning they must be put into the body through diet or supplementation).
-As quinoa contains considerable amounts of all the essential amino acids (which is something that can only be found in a few other sources in the in the plant world) it stands to reason why it is known as such a healthy food.
+Amino acids are categorised into 3 groups: non essential (meaning the body can produce its own), conditionally essential (meaning the body can produce its own unless specific circumstances stop the production, such as in the case of certain illnesses or stress), and essential (meaning they must be put into the body through either diet or supplementation).
+As this ancient seed contains considerable amounts of all the essential amino acids (something that can only be found in very few other sources in the in the plant world) it stands to reason that this is why it is known as such a healthy food.

 Where does Quinoa come from?

-There are actually around 120 different types of quinoa; pretty mind blowing considering you only really see 3 different types for commercial use which are the red, black and white – the most common being the white.
-Quinoa is part of the Amaranth family and originated in the Andean mountains of South America, and was also a very important crop for the Inca empire.
-It has tripled in price now that it is so popular the world over.
+There are actually around 120 different types of quinoa.
+Pretty mind blowing considering you only really see 3 different types for commercial use – these are the red, black and white variety; the most common being the white.
+A part of the Amaranth family, quinoa originated in the Andean mountains of South America and was a very important crop for the Inca empire, but it has since tripled in price now that it is so popular the world over.

 - HIGHLY NUTRITIOUS

-- HIGH FIBER – Fiber keeps you full, helps keep blood sugar stable, and helps to stop you snacking (all great for weight loss)
+- HIGH FIBER – Fiber keeps you full, helps keep blood sugar stable, and helps to stop you snacking (all things great for weight loss).

 - HIGH IN MAGNESIUM